Energy calibration of LHAASO-KM2A using the cosmic ray Moon shadow

 Historically, these calibration issues have had observable consequences.
 Early balloon-borne experiments such as JACEE \cite{JACEEOJ}, which used X-ray film and emulsion plate techniques, faced significant energy calibration uncertainties and had low statistics at the highest energies.
 Reports of spectral breaks or changes in the spectral index from these measurements were not confirmed by later space-borne missions.
 More recent experiments, including CREAM \cite{CREAM3}, DAMPE \cite{DAMPE2019}, and others, which benefit from superior exposure and precise accelerator-based calibration, consistently observe single or smoothly broken power laws for protons and iron up to $\sim$100–200 TeV, with no sharp spectral features.
 This highlights that some spectral index changes seen in earlier data may have been artifacts of poor energy calibration.

-In contrast, ground-based arrays relying on the extensive air shower (EAS) technique and Monte Carlo (MC) simulations with hadronic interaction models have reported all-particle knee with varying sharpness and positions.
-For example, like AS$\gamma$ \cite{Tibetasgamma}, observe a smoother knee near $\sim$4PeV yet suffer from $\sim$10\% uncertainty due to reliance on MC simulations and interaction models (QGSJET \cite{ostapchenko2013qgsjet} \& EPOS-LHC \cite{pierog2015epos}).
+In contrast, ground-based arrays relying on the extensive air shower (EAS) technique and Monte Carlo (MC) simulations with hadronic interaction models have reported an all-particle knee with varying sharpness and positions.
+For example, AS$\gamma$ \cite{Tibetasgamma} reports a smoother knee near $\sim$4 PeV, yet suffers uncertainties of $\sim$10\% from hadronic interaction models and $\sim$20\% from composition assumptions, as summarized in Table-5 of Ref.~\cite{Tibetasgamma}.
 A recent analysis using LHAASO all-particle spectrum and $\langle ln A\rangle$ reports a proton knee at $(3.2 \pm 0.2)$ PeV and an iron-associated ankle at $(9.7 \pm 0.2)$ PeV \cite{hhhcompositionspectrum}.
 Validating these interpretations with LHAASO measurements requires a stable absolute energy scale, which is provided by the calibration developed here.
 Separately, LHAASO also reports the all-particle knee at $(3.67 \pm 0.05_{\mathrm{stat}} \pm 0.15_{\mathrm{sys}})$ PeV, with an uncertainty of only 5\% \cite{zhyprl}.
 These achievements set a new benchmark for ground-based cosmic-ray measurements.